How Kashmir’s Residents Are Leading the Fight Against Plastic Pollution in Water Bodies

-Residents of the Indian-administered region use the water from the streams and rivers for their daily needs, irrigation and for generating electricity.
+Residents of the Indian-administered region use water from the streams and rivers for their daily needs, irrigation, and electricity generation.

 However, there has been a significant rise in the production of plastic waste in these water bodies, owing to development in the region and neglect of the administration due to its focus on the region’s security.